 General Guidance.

-Each for an operating license subject to the provisions of 10 CFR 73.55, must a physical security plan, training and qualification plan, safeguards contingency plan, and cyber security plan.
-These four plans describe the licensee's physical protection program that implemented to prevent radiological sabotage in accordance with Commission requirements.
-These plans are collectively referred to as the “security plan.”
+Each applicant for an operating license or combined license, subject to the provisions of 10 CFR 73.55, and in accordance with 10 CFR 50.34(c) and (d) and 10 CFR 52.79(a)(35) and (36), must submit for NRC approval a physical security plan, training and qualification plan, safeguards contingency plan, and cyber security plan, as a part of their licensing basis.
+These four plans describe the licensee's physical protection program that is implemented to prevent the design basis threat (DBT) of radiological sabotage, in accordance with Commission requirements.
+These four plans are collectively referred to as the licensee’s “security plan.”

+The NRC’s inspection of 10 CFR 50.54(p)(2) security plan changes verify that the licensee’s changes did not decrease the safeguards effectiveness of its security plan.
+(Note: Inspection of cyber security plan related 10 CFR 50.54(p)(2) changes are conducted under Inspection Procedure (IP) 71130.10, “Cybersecurity.”)
+These inspections ensure that the licensee’s security plan change mechanism threshold (i.e., safeguards effectiveness) has been maintained and that the changes implemented did not require prior Commission approval (as contrasted with license amendment requests, in accordance with the provisions of 10 CFR 50.90).
+Because 10 CFR 50.54(p)(2) changes would not decrease the safeguards effectiveness of the licensee’s security plan, the NRC expects the changes to have a minimal impact on the agency’s reasonable assurance of adequate protection determination.

-A licensee can change an element of its plan, if an evaluation is performed by the licensee to demonstrate that plan change continues to ensure the licensee’s capability for detection, assessment, interdiction, and neutralization is maintained to adequately protect against the DBT of radiological sabotage.
-This change can be submitted as a 10 CFR 50.54(p)(2) change, if in addition to the above, the change meets all regulations and considers site-specific conditions ( site characteristics, location, size, etc.).
+A licensee can change an element of its security plan, if an evaluation is performed by the licensee to demonstrate that its plan change continues to ensure the licensee’s capability for detection, assessment, interdiction, and neutralization is maintained to adequately protect against the DBT of radiological sabotage.
+This change can be submitted as a 10 CFR 50.54(p)(2) change, if in addition to the above, the change meets all regulations and considers site-specific conditions (e.g., site characteristics, location, size, etc.).
 If a plan change can meet these criteria, it is not considered a decrease in safeguards effectiveness.
 If the change cannot meet these criteria, it must be submitted as a license amendment request under 10 CFR 50.90 and receive NRC approval prior to implementation.

-The licensee’s regarding whether the change constitutes a decrease in safeguards effectiveness is used by the to determine whether the licensee has the authority to implement the change without prior NRC approval, under 10 CFR 50.54(p)(2), or must NRC approval under 10 CFR 50.90.
-Licensee submittals that require NRC approval, such as amendments , are not subject to this inspection procedure and will be reviewed and approved by Office of Nuclear Security and Incident Response (NSIR).
+The licensee’s evaluation regarding whether the change constitutes a decrease in safeguards effectiveness is used by the NRC to determine whether the licensee has the authority to implement the change without prior NRC approval, under 10 CFR 50.54(p)(2), or whether the licensee must receive NRC approval prior to implementation under 10 CFR 50.90.
+Licensee submittals that require prior NRC approval, such as license amendments required under 10 CFR 50.90, are not subject to this inspection procedure and will be reviewed and approved by the Office of Nuclear Security and Incident Response (NSIR).

-NRC’s inspection of 10 CFR 50.54(p)(2) plan changes should verify that to programs did not result in: (1) a noncompliance or violation of established regulatory requirements; (2) an adverse impact to the licensee’s detect, assess, interdict, to protect against the DBT of radiological sabotage; (3) a site-specific vulnerability.
+NRC’s inspection of 10 CFR 50.54(p)(2) security plan changes should verify that modifications to physical protection programs did not result in: (1) a noncompliance or violation of established regulatory requirements; (2) an adverse impact to the licensee’s capability for detection, assessment, interdiction, or neutralization to adequately protect against the DBT of radiological sabotage; or (3) a site-specific vulnerability.